mend/jetbrains-reachability-demo/README.md

-# Overview
+# Reachability Demo Application
-Demo application for the JetBrains-Mend reachability project.
+Demo application for the reachability project.

 # Usage